 By Laura Adrian

-Laura Adrian is the social media specialist for the Bugle.
-She owns her own business, Whole Life Elevation where she leads mindfulness and nature classes and retreats.
+Laura Adrian is the social media specialist for the Park Bugle.
+She also teaches mindful nature connection through her business, Whole Life Elevation.